Inference for Dependent Data with Learned Clusters: Simulation

-The main feature of the results presented in Table \ref{table_summary} related to the proposal in our paper is that both IM and CRS with data dependent groups and rejection threshold determined by \eqref{eq: optimization problem} control size relatively well across the four considered designs.
-CCE with data dependent groups and rejection threshold determined by \eqref{eq: optimization problem} also does a reasonable job controlling size across the designs, though it does somewhat less well than IM and CRS in the IV setting and is also not covered by our theoretical results.
-The performance of these procedures is similar in both BASELINE settings, where tuning parameters $\hat\G$ and $\hat\alpha$ are obtained using a correctly specified covariance model, and in the SAR setting, where the problem solved to obtain tuning parameters makes use of a misspecified covariance model.
+Table \ref{table_summary} demonstrates that both IM and CRS with data dependent groups and rejection threshold determined by \eqref{eq: optimization problem} control size across the four considered designs.
+CCE using \eqref{eq: optimization problem} also does a reasonable job controlling size across the designs, but with size distortions in the IV setting.
+The performance of IM, CRS, and CCE is similar both in the BASELINE setting, where $\hat\G$ and $\hat\alpha$ are obtained using a correctly specified covariance model, and in the SAR setting, where the problem solved to obtain tuning parameters makes use of a misspecified covariance model.

+The robustness of IM, CRS, and, to a lesser extent, CCE is not exhibited by the remaining procedures.
+The poor behavior of UNIT-U, which ignores spatial dependence entirely, is unsurprising.
+More surprisingly, SK, which attempts to account for spatial dependence, also does poorly across all designs considered.
+Over-rejection of the spatial HAC estimator has been previously been documented in the literature.
+For example, \cite{Conley:Goncalves:Kim:Perron:boot} present simulation results where the null rejection rate for a 5\% level test reaches 0.600 and suggest a spatial dependence wild bootstrap approach to improve performance.
+We also suspect that results could substantially be improved by choosing tuning parameters and rejection rule for the spatial HAC procedure by solving a problem similar to \eqref{eq: optimization problem} adapted to that estimator.
+We did not pursue that direction as we wished to compare to a benchmark from the existing literature.